webjsx/webjsx-router/README.md

 Advanced instructions can be found on [WebJSX](https://webjsx.org).

-## Component API

-### Declaring Components
+## Declaring Components

-In Bloom, creating a component is both simple and powerful, leveraging the `component` function to define reusable UI elements that seamlessly integrate into the application.
-Components in Bloom are fundamentally Web Components, meaning they are native to the browser and framework-agnostic.
-This approach ensures that they can be reused across different projects or frameworks without additional configuration.

-A Bloom component is declared using the `component` function, which takes the component's name as the first parameter and an asynchronous generator function as the second.
-This generator function defines the rendering logic and dynamically yields views as the component's state changes.
-Additionally, you can pass a default set of properties as the third argument, allowing you to initialize the component's configuration.
+A component in Bloom is defined with the `component` function, which takes three parameters: the component's name, an asynchronous generator function (or a regular function), and an optional default properties object.
+The generator function is where the rendering logic is implemented, yielding views dynamically as the component's state changes.
+The optional properties object can be used to initialize default settings for the component.

-For instance, the following example demonstrates a simple counter component:
+Here’s an example of a counter component:

 ```ts
 import { component } from "bloom-router";